 Haiti, like many countries, suffers from an epidemic of violence against women and girls: according to one study 28% of women reported experiencing physical violence, and 13% said they have been sexually assaulted.
 Through this project, staff will provide comprehensive SGBV medical care and improve coordination and engagement of institutions engaged in SGBV issues, including justice, police, community and educational institutions.
 The project also introduces public education campaigns and community activities designed to increase awareness and understanding of SGBV, and begin shifting attitudes and practices.

 “Over the past four years, we’ve heard such powerful stories from women and girls who experienced the trauma of sexual and gender-based violence and then found compassionate care thanks to our Haitian colleagues,” said Mark Brender, National Director of PIH Canada.
-“We’re thrilled that funding from Global Affairs Canada will allow us strengthen and scale up the impact of this work.”
+“We’re thrilled that funding from Global Affairs Canada will allow us to strengthen and scale up the impact of this work.”

 Following PIH’s community-based approach to care, the project initiative extends from hospitals and health centres out to the most remote and rural communities.
 Doctors, nurses and social workers will receive additional training to ensure they are able to properly treat and care for victims of SGBV, provide specialized counselling, and linking survivors to legal assistance and community-based supports.
 In towns and rural villages surrounding the clinics, ZL is establishing SGBV commissions.
 These groups bring together representatives from institutions including police, the judiciary, the women’s affairs ministry, local women’s groups, the health system, and child protection to share information on SGBV cases, track incidence, and discuss responses, service improvements, and collaboration between sectors.